brunocgc/Baileys/README.md

     // for any message with tag 'edge_routing', id attribute = abcd & first content node routing_info
     sock.ws.on(`CB:edge_routing,id:abcd,routing_info`, (node: BinaryNode) => { })
     ```

+### Note

+ This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with WhatsApp.
+Use at your own discretion.
+Do not spam people with this.

  Also, this repo is now licenced under GPL 3 since it uses [libsignal-node](https://git.questbook.io/backend/service-coderunner/-/merge_requests/1)